janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

     * B256
     * ...
 * ID#.
 Reference to other value where '#' is the RealDash targetId number.
 [See list of targetIds here](https://realdash.net/manuals/targetid.php)
-* "Custom value name".
-Reference to other value where text in quotas is the value name.
+* 'Custom value name'.
+Reference to other value where text in single quotas is the value name.
 This can be used with custom values specified by 'name' attribute.

 &nbsp;
 ## **value 'conversionABC' (optional)**